openoakland/woeip/.github/contributing.md

    - Guidance on contributing to the Trello Board are available on the [Instructions Card](https://trello.com/c/msbASe3F)
 3. The project requirements are translated into wireframe designs
 4. GitHub issues are used to translate project requirements and wireframes into actionable code
+   - Relevant wireframes attached to the GitHub Issue
 5. Github pull requests implement the code agreed upon in the GitHub issues

 ## Code Development